google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

     // Somewhere in rendering code, update vertex shader attribute for the model gl.uniformMatrix4fv(modMatrixAttr, false, modMatrix);

-Orientation sensors enable various use cases, such as, immersive gaming, augmented and virtual reality.
+Orientation sensors enable various use cases, such as immersive gaming, augmented and virtual reality.

 For more information about motion sensors, advanced use cases and requirements,